TEALSK12/apcsa-public/curriculum/Unit3/Lesson-305.md

    all topics and allow students to do all Round Robin exercises at the end of the introduction.)

 In reviewing substring, indexOf, toUpperCase, toLowerCase, and equals methods, work through some additional examples on the board if needed.
-If providing the students the complete worksheet (with notes), encourage them to highlight, circle, or transcribe the definitions or syntax examples into their notebook.
+If providing students the complete worksheet (with notes), encourage them to highlight, circle, or transcribe the definitions or syntax examples into their notebook.